-- by IDES as soon as the information is no longer needed for RECIPIENT's purposes, and undertaking precautions to ensure that only authorized employees and agents have access to said confidential information. - c) RECIPIENT agrees to instruct all personnel having access to the confidential information on the confidentiality requirements set forth in this Section and agrees to fully and promptly report any infraction to the IDES. - d) RECIPIENT agrees that the disclosure of the confidential information to the RECIPIENT does not convey any future ownership or use rights.
+- undertaking precautions to ensure that only authorized employees and agents have access to said confidential information. - c) RECIPIENT agrees to instruct all personnel having access to the confidential information on the confidentiality requirements set forth in this Section and agrees to fully and promptly report any infraction to the IDES. - d) RECIPIENT agrees that the disclosure of the confidential information to the RECIPIENT does not convey any future ownership or use rights.
 RECIPIENT agrees that IDES shall retain sole and exclusive ownership of the confidential information. - e) Upon the termination of this Agreement, RECIPIENT agrees to destroy or return all confidential information in the manner directed by IDES.
 RECIPIENT agrees that the confidential information shall not be archived or sent to a records center and shall not be retained with personal identifiers for any period longer than the term of this Agreement.